 You’ll come for the “craic” and leave speaking with the gift of the gab with a head full of unbelievable memories.
 Ireland welcomes you wholeheartedly.
 The only problem is you may not want to leave.
-Review our cheap Irish car hire packages online for great value deals.
-Thank you for visiting our cheap car hire Dublin page, we hope that we were able to find you the cheapest rental car.
-Enjoy your trip and drive safely!
+Review cheap Irish car hire packages online for great value deals with CompareTravel and save!

 Originally a Viking settlement, Dublin is the capital city of the Republic of Ireland with a population of over one million people.
 Despite its ever increasing cosmopolitan population, visitors are still bound to bump into someone they know somewhere on their city travels.

 Also renowned for its lively pub culture, a lone visitor can enter any pub in Dublin and almost immediately become involved in a lively discussion with the pubs patrons about the city’s imponderables, like the weather, football or politics.

 The more popular traditional Dublin pubs are O’Donoghue’s, The Brazen Head, The Long Hall, McDaid’s, Mulligan’s, The Old Stan, Kehoe’s, The Auld Dubliner and The Palace Bar.
 If it’s a party atmosphere you’re seeking, then some real pub craic can be found in the trendy Temple Bar area, which can be found just across River Liffey, on the Southside of town.